Nature Strip (horse): 7YO season, 2021/22

 Nature Strip returned to win the Concorde Stakes at the third attempt on September 4, 2021, as the $1.50 favourite.
 On October 16, 2021 Nature Strip finally broke through to win the Everest at his third attempt, leading nearly all the way to triumph as the $3.30 favourite to claim the AUD$6.2 million first prize.
 The horse completed his best spring campaign by winning the Darley Sprint Classic during the Melbourne Cup Carnival, his second win in the race making it seven Group 1 victories and three in the 2021 calendar year.
 There was talk of Nature Strip travelling overseas to compete at Royal Ascot in 2022.

 Nature Strip commenced his 2022 campaign being narrowly defeated by 3YO stablemate Home Affairs in the Black Caviar Lightning Stakes at Flemington, after being significantly hampered at the start.
 He was also beaten at his next start, by Eduardo in the Challenge Stakes on a heavy Randwick track.
 On April 1 Nature Strip won the TJ Smith Stakes at Randwick for the third consecutive year, comfortably defeating Eduardo and the remainder of the field and confirming his later trip to Royal Ascot.
 Only Chautauqua had previously won three TJ Smiths.
 On June 14 Nature Strip was a comfortable winner of the King's Stand Stakes at Royal Ascot, after starting second favourite at 9/4 ($3.25) behind US sprinter Golden Pal.
-"Nature Strip has just got better and better," Waller said.
+"Nature Strip has just got better and better", Waller said.
 "He is learning about his racing, enjoying his racing, and that was the difference between the horse from his early days.
 He used to try and get things done in a hurry all the time.
 But then he realised he could sit off them and still beat his rivals.
-It's has been a privilege to be a part of this horse."
+It has been a privilege to be a part of this horse."
+After the King's Stand win, Nature Strip was rated 126 making him the world's highest-rated sprinter and third-highest rated horse in the world behind the US horse Flightline and the UK's Baaeed.
 Nature Strip was voted Australian Horse of the Year and Sprinter of the Year for 2021-2022, winning the awards for the second and third time respectively.